sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 As described in [this section](./how-to-test-a-contract.md#signer), a signer is an abstraction of private keys, which can be used to sign messages and transactions.
 A simple signer would be a single private key, while a complex signer is a wallet.

-scryptTS provides the following signers by default:
+`scryptTS` provides the following signers by default:

-1. `TestWallet` : An implemention of a simple wallet which hold multiple private keys and have a feature of cachable in-memory utxo management.
-Only used when testing contracts.
+1. `TestWallet` : a simple wallet that can hold multiple private keys, with in-memory utxo management.
+Should only be used for testing.
-2. `SensiletSigner`: A signer powered by the popular bsv wallet [sensilet](https://sensilet.com/).
-Can be used in production environment.
+2. `SensiletSigner`: a signer powered by the popular smart contract wallet [Sensilet](https://sensilet.com/).
+Can be used in production.

 ## Implementation

 ### Base Class `Signer`

-scryptTS supports implementing your own signer by inheriting the abstract base class `Signer`.
+If you want to implement your own signer, you must inherit from the base class `Signer`.

 ```ts